DHTMLX/docs-suite/docs/chart/configuration_properties.md

 A chart can render two value scales at once, which allows showing series of different dimensions (for example, a volume in tons and a share in percent) against the same argument scale.
 The second of the value scales is also called a secondary axis.

-The value scale is a characteristic of a separate series rather than of the whole chart, so each series names the scale its values are measured against via the [`scale`](chart/api/chart_series_config.md#scale) property:
+The value scale is a characteristic of a separate series rather than of the whole chart, so each series names the scale that measures its values via the [`scale`](chart/api/chart_series_config.md#scale) property:

 ~~~jsx {5,9}
 const chart = new dhx.Chart("chart_container", {